JackOfTrades96/Game-Engines-1-Assignment/README.md

     }
 ```

-- The Execute function is used to determine how the chunk meshs are rendered between each Perlin Noise Graph
+- The Execute function is used to determine how the chunk meshs are rendered between each Perlin Noise Graph.

 ```
 int x = i % chunkWidth + (int)chunkPosition.x;
             int y = (i / chunkWidth) % chunkHeight + (int)chunkPosition.y;